 The Engineering Innovation in Health program runs for 9 months.
 Projects typically start in the fall (October) and run for three quarters (ending in June).

 Participating companies pay a sponsorship fee and designate an employee lead to mentor the team.
 The mentor meets with the team weekly to help them understand the problem in depth and guide the solution pathway.

 Intellectual property is governed by existing federal and state laws and is subject to best practices of the University of Washington technology transfer office, CoMotion.
 A company wholly owns its existing intellectual property.
 A nonexclusive, commercial license will be granted to any project intellectual property developed by the student team or UW employees.
 Additional, pre-negotiated options for exclusive licenses have been standardized as part of the Washington Innovation Advantage Program.

 The EIH process starts with industry sponsors or clinicians submitting a project idea that focuses on an unmet health challenge and ultimately ends with a working prototype solution, which can take the form of a device, process, or application.
-Project submissions are due by August 1.
+Project submissions are due on a rolling basis between May and August each year.
 We welcome you to reach out to us and discuss your ideas.
 Please contact Soyoung Kang to learn more.